trilogy-group/ws-eng-conduit-ai-assessment/README.md

 - 0:45: Implement the data model changes plus related frontend changes.
 - 1:30: Add the new technical pattern, with the related backend and frontend changes.
 - 0:15: Run the acceptance tests and submit your work.

+Frontend Changes:
+Based on the updated backend data model, the frontend will be adjusted to align with the new structure.
+Relevant UI components and forms will be updated to display and capture the new fields correctly.
+State management and API integrations will be reviewed to ensure smooth data flow and a consistent user experience.